seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **CYMBELINE**
 Leave not the worthy Lucius, good my lords,
-Till he have cross’d the Severn.
+Till he have cross'd the Severn.
 Happiness!

 *Exeunt LUCIUS and Lords*

 But, my gentle queen, where is our daughter?
-She hath not appear’d before the Roman,
+She hath not appear'd before the Roman,
-nor to us tender’d The duty of the day:
+nor to us tender'd The duty of the day:
 she looks us like a thing more made of malice
 than of duty.
 Call her before us; for
 We have been too slight in sufferance.